SpektraSystems/Microsoft-Cloud-Workshop/business-continuity-and-disaster-recovery/README.md

 ## Verify Virtual Machine

 You are provided a Visual Studio Community 2017 on Windows Server 2016 (x64)Microsoft with additional softwares configured.
 FQDN of the LABVM virtual machine and administrator credentials are provided in the lab details page.
-You can remote into the virutal machine using the provided credentials and validate
+You can remote into the virutal machine using the provided credentials.

 # Known Issues